 Life insurance is a financial safety net that can provide you with peace of mind in the event of the unexpected.
 In the case of your own passing, the last thing you want to do is leave your loved one or children in debt.
 And yet, this is exactly what happens to many without insurance.

 As a new couple, you want to start off your life together on the right financial footing.
-Having a life insurance policy on hand can be the stability you need to go into the rest of your life together with confidence.
+Having a life insurance policy on hand can be the stability you need to begin the rest of your life together with confidence.

 Now that you've decided a life insurance policy is a way to go, you'll need to decide what policy is right for you.
 There are many different options, and you'll need to select the variety that best applies to your life and priorities.

 Many married couples still vouch for individual insurance policies.
 These are the most standard and common form of life insurance and can be divided into two categories: term and permanent.